Mechanics of floating bodies: The floating body

 and where $\mathcal{B}_{h,\vec{n}}$ is defined as

 and $n_A$ is the normal to the water plane, as seen from the body and pointing into the water:

+where we note the different convention from that entering (\ref{convention}).
 The set $\mathcal{B}_{h,\vec{n}}$ can be described as the submerged part of the body, when the water plane as seen by the body has height $h$ relative the centroid of the body, where $h$ positive means that the centroid is above the water plane.
 In (\ref{potential1}) we have deliberatively written $\mathcal{V}_s (h,\vec{n})$ in two forms.
 The reason is that the first form displays the positivity properties of the potential by splitting it into terms which are only $C^1$ separately, but in the second equation the two terms are $C^2$: all of this is explained in the next section.\\ \\ The equations of motion, from (\ref{ddotc}) and (\ref{torque1}), are

 and

 As in the case of the heavy top, in order to obtain a closed system, we can replace (\ref{time1}) by the simpler equation